-Business has to adapt to be successful and be able to survive and still remain profitable.
+Therefore, business has to adapt to be successful and be able to survive and still remain profitable.

 Procurement cannot happen in the same old way.

-With over 20 years of business experience, and more importantly, real-life, hands-on business experience, my view is very different.
 I appreciate that successful procurement is based on understanding and managing supply and supplier risk, asking questions and looking at alternative ways to do procurement.
 I understand that

 “business should question the traditional ways and find solutions that are fit for purpose and will add tangible value to business.
 Procurement should play its part in the bigger business team to ensure that both internal and external customer demands are met and exceeded.”